About

 Media & Brand · Advisor

-Wilson alum.
 Advises on media, brand, and how Slingshot shows up publicly as the product moves from build to pilot.

 Why We're Doing This